Jatin2804/Demo-Repository/README.md

 ```
-# This is new feature
+# This is new feature adding branched
 ### Git Branching

 Branching in Git allows you to work on different features or fixes independently without affecting the main codebase.
 It is a powerful feature for managing parallel development.